SushritPasupuleti/Firebase-Auth-Boilerplate/README.md

 - Redux for State management.
 Store Access Tokens and User info in Redux store for easy access to all components.

 - Seqeulize as ORM for Postgres.
 Easy Raw Queries and well defined ORM API.

+## Notes

+It is simple to setup Email/Password authentication using Firebase, while ensuring the same level of security.
+However multiple UX studies have shown magic link/OTP solutions are more user friendly and seamless.